topology-tool-kit/ttk-data/docs/persistenceClustering1.md

 - [clustering1.csv](https://github.com/topology-tool-kit/ttk-data/raw/dev/clustering1.csv): a table of 2 dimension points.

 ## Outputs
-- `data1Resampled.csv`: the output is the data resampled in CSV file format.
+- `data1Resampled.csv`: the output is the data resampled in CSV file format, the cluster identifier of a point is given in the AscendingManifold field.
 <!-- `Segmentation.vtp`: the output Morse Smale complex in VTK file format (bottom right view, above screenshot).-->